Sanctum (film): Plot

-The team decides to use the unexplored tunnel as an escape route from the rapidly flooding cavern.
-Victoria, panicked and anxious, refuses to wear Jude's old wetsuit and is given a quick tutorial on how to dive.
-Before the team can leave, a severely injured and mutilated Luko surfaces in the cavern.
-Seeing that his friend is in great pain and near death, Frank mercifully drowns him.
+The team decides to use the unexplored tunnel as an escape route from the flooding cavern.
+Before the team can leave, a severely injured and mutilated Luko surfaces.
+Seeing that his friend is in pain and near death, Frank mercifully drowns him.

-The team presses on and makes it through to the other side of the system.
-Without a wetsuit, Victoria suffers severely from the cold water.
-Meanwhile, George—an experienced, veteran diver—has become ill due to the dive and is dying unbeknownst to the rest of the team.
-After a short rest, the team continues through the system following the flow of water out towards the sea.
-George realises that he cannot continue and after sharing a few words with Josh relieves himself of his pack and hides himself so as not to burden the rest of the team.
+The team makes it through to the other side of the system.
+Having refused to wear Judes' old wetsuit, Victoria suffers from the cold water.
+Meanwhile, George—an experienced, veteran diver—has become ill due to the dive and is dying, unbeknownst to the rest of the team.
+The team continues through the system, following the flow of water out toward the sea.
+George realises that he cannot continue and hides himself so as not to burden the rest of the team.

-As the team marches on they arrive at a seemingly dead end.
-A great hole in the bottom of the cave separates them from the other side of their path.
-Josh uses his climbing expertise to fish a line across and begins to transfer their gear and each other.
-As Victoria begins to make her way across she catches her hair in her rope gear; she loses her grip, leaving her hair as the only thing holding her weight.
+The team arrives at a seemingly dead end.
+A hole in the bottom of the cave separates them from the other side of their path.
+Josh fishes a line across and begins to transfer their gear and each other.
+As Victoria begins to make her way across she catches her hair in her rope gear; she loses her grip, leaving her hair the only thing holding her weight.
 Using her knife, she attempts to cut away the hair, but severs her rope and falls to her death.
 At the sight of Victoria's death, Carl becomes emotionally unstable.
 In a fit of panic, he steals the last remaining rebreather and disappears into the tunnel.
-Josh and Frank, however, find another way out through a crevasse in the cavern.
+Josh and Frank find another way out through a crevasse in the cavern.
 The tunnel leads them to a sunlit cavern where an unidentified WWII Japanese tank collapsed through the surface years ago.
-Unfortunately, the hole in the middle of the roof where the tank fell is the only opening and they are unable to climb out.
+Unfortunately, the hole in the roof where the tank fell is the only opening and they are unable to climb out.
 They spend the rest of the day there and proceed back into the cave by night.

-A little later they discover Carl whose state of mind has worsened considerably, having found Victoria's corpse.
-Carl attempts to murder Frank for Victoria's death but Josh separates the two and temporarily disables Carl.
-Frank, however, has been gravely injured having fallen on a stalagmite which punctured his back.
-When Carl wakes, the gravity of his actions is realised and he solemnly disappears into the tunnel.
-In immense pain, Frank requests that Josh drown him.
+They discover Carl, whose state of mind has worsened, having found Victoria's corpse.
+Carl attempts to murder Frank for Victoria's death but Josh separates the two.
+Frank has been gravely injured, having fallen on a stalagmite that punctured his back.
+When Carl wakes, he realizes the gravity of his actions and solemnly disappears into the tunnel.
+In pain, Frank requests that Josh drown him.
 Josh reluctantly does so, and swims into the tunnel.